 Sitting just above the Fairlane 500, the Torino was made up of six models.
-Three of those were sporty GT models consisting of a Hardtop Coupe with a formal roof, Convertible and the Fastback as we see here.
+Three of those were sporty GT models consisting of a Fastback, Convertible and the Hardtop Coupe with a formal roof as we see here.

 Torino was equipped with everything that the Fairlane 500 had with the addition of a lower bodyside molding, special emblems and the Torino crest on the C-pillar.

 Inside, the Torino GT enjoyed all-vinyl bucket seats as standard with center console and “Grand Touring” badging.